Morlok8k/Clannad_VN_Flowcharts/README.txt

 Status:
 Clannad's School Life has much work to be done.
 Clannad's Afterstory is functionally complete, though more detail could be added.
-Doki Doki High School minigame is complete.
-Tomoyo After is partially completed.
+"This is the Heartfelt Academy" minigame is complete.
+(Doki Doki High School was its name in an older translation) Tomoyo After is mostly completed.

 Creators: